trulia/choroplethr/README.md

 ## Documentation

-Documentation for choroplethr can be found [here](http://www.arilamstein.com/open-source).
+Documentation for choroplethr, including a free course, can be found [here](http://www.arilamstein.com/open-source).